currenguy/a3_spring2020_cpsc350/README.md

 - Makefile
 - test.txt (optional, sample input file)

 ## 3. DESCRIPTION
 - This is a Syntax Checker
 - How to use:
   1. Open terminal
-  2. Change into the directory containing source files
+  2. '''cd''' into the directory containing source files
-  3. Type "make all" into your command line
+  3. Type '''make all''' into your command line
-  4. Type "./assignment3.out" into your command line
+  4. Type '''./assignment3.out filename''' into your command line
   5. Follow the menu prompts
 - Important Notes:
   - The syntax checker will store opening delimiters, then look for the first closing delimiter.
-  - If the next closing delimiter doesn't match the last stored opening delimiter, then the checker will provide the line of the expected matching closing delimiter.
+  - If the next closing delimiter doesn't match the last stored opening delimiter, then the checker will provide the line of the expected matching closing delimiter and the line of the specified opening delimiter.

 ## 4. REFERENCES
 - Data Structures & Algorithms